Leosuziqi/Project-Record-Database-Management/README.md

     1. Accept single or multiple elements searching
     2. Search regards of Lower or Capital Cases
     3. Enable scrollbars if the required space of results exceeds table (Treeview) size.

+Data is from FPS Corp Inc., all values have been changed or disordered for data security, and will not be used for any purpose.